Dark Skies Cornwall

 Project Detail

-In July 2017 Bodmin Moor, Section 12 Cornwall AONB, was designated an International Dark Sky Landscape, confirming its status as one of Cornwall’s star attractions and making it the first International Dark Sky Place in an Area of Outstanding Natural Beauty.
+In July 2017 Bodmin Moor, Section 12 of Cornwall National Landscape, was designated an International Dark Sky Landscape, confirming its status as one of Cornwall’s star attractions and making it the first International Dark Sky Place in a National Landscape.

 Images